sharepointoscar/devopsoscar.github.io/_posts/2019-08-25-jenkins_x_on_IAM_AKS_Cluster.md

 # Using SSO for apps deployed

-I am curious to see how easy it is to setup **SSO** for a give app being exposed in Jenkins X, or protecting the built-in endpoints.
+I am curious to see how easy it is to setup **SSO** for a given app being exposed in Jenkins X, or protecting the built-in endpoints.
 Given the security settings of my cluster, and knowing that AAD can easily be used as an IdP, it would make sense.
 There is also the [SSO Provider](https://github.com/jenkins-x/sso-operator) which can be used, appears to have a connector to AAD.

 I may try and create a simple app and test this scenario out.
 Once I test it out, I'll do a follow up to this post.